core-wg/senml-spec/draft-ietf-core-senml.md

 Security considerations: See {{sec-sec}} of RFC-AAAA.

-Interoperability considerations: Applications should ignore any XML tags or attributes that they do not understand.
-This allows backwards compatibility extensions to this specification.
-The "bver" attribute in the senml XML tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML.
+Interoperability considerations: Applications MUST ignore any XML tags or attributes that they do not understand unless the attribute name ends with the '_' character in which case an error MUST be generated.
+This allows backwards compatible extensions to this specification.
+The "bver" attribute in the senml XML tag can be used to ensure the receiver supports a minimal level of functionality needed by the creator of the XML SenML Pack.

 Published specification: RFC-AAAA